United States Tourist Visa

 After Your Visa is Approved

-At the US port of entry, the Customs and Border Protection officer will:
+At the US port of entry, the CBP officer will:

-• Ask about your trip purpose and plans
+• Ask about your travel purpose and plans

-• Determine your authorized period of stay (typically up to 6 months)
+• Determine your authorized length of stay (typically up to 180 days)

-• Stamp your passport with the admission date and status
+• Stamp your passport with an admission date

-Keep your I-94 arrival record (available online at i94.cbp.dhs.gov) as proof of legal entry and authorized stay period.
-Your authorized stay may be longer than your visa validity.
+Keep your I-94 record (available online at i94.cbp.dhs.gov) as proof of your legal status.

 If Your Visa is Refused